-Dr. Loncarek studies the fundamentals of centrosome biology and cellular processes associated with their activity.
-She aims to unravel the regulatory pathways that control centrosome number in normal and pathological conditions such as human tumors.
-The Loncarek lab uses various biochemical and cell biology methods and combines them with high resolution live-cell imaging, super resolution and electron microscopy.
+Dr. Loncarek studies the fundamentals of centrosome biology; their biogenesis, architecture and cellular processes associated with their activity.
+She aims to unravel the cellular regulatory pathways that control a centrosome number in normal and pathological conditions such as human tumors.
+The Loncarek lab uses various biochemical and genetic approaches and combines them with conventional and super resolution microscopy and electron microscopy.

 The aim of our studies is to understand how the proper number of the centrosomes is maintained in proliferating cells.

 A centrosome is a minute cellular organelle present in only two copies per typical cycling animal cell.
 It is built of stable core structure - a centriole- and amorphous cloud of pericentriolar material.
 A centrosome organizes cytoplasmic microtubule cytoskeleton during interphase.
 During mitosis, two centrosomes organize poles of mitotic spindle, facilitating proper chromosome alignment and their segregation between two daughter cells.
 Thus, the centrosomes stabilize the genome forming a bipolar mitotic spindle.
 Centrosomes also transform into basal bodies to nucleate the formation of primary cilia.
 Primary cilium is a sensory organelle indispensable for signaling during development and for the normal functioning of many organs.
 Centrosome is a versatile and dynamic organelle whose function amends to the cell cycle conditions.

 Structural and numerical centrosome abnormalities are the hallmark of most tumors, especially aggressive ones.
 Likewise, the defects in primary cilium formation have been implicated in numerous human diseases.
 Understanding the molecular mechanisms that regulate centrosome number and function is a paramount for understanding centrosome- related diseases.